guysoft/PleromaPi/README.rst

 #.
 Boot the Pi from the SD card
 #.
 Hostname is ``pleromapi`` (not ``raspberrypi`` as usual), username: ``ubuntu`` and inital password is: ``ubuntu``.
 You will be prompted to change it on login.
 #.
-After a few minutes you should be able to access ``https://pleromapi.local/`` or if you are using ipv6 ``https://pleromapi/``.
+After a few minutes, Pleroma will only work on ``https://DOMAIN`` you provided above.
+Because it blocks non-https communication on the domain.
+You should be able to access ``https://pleromapi.local/`` or if you are using ipv6 ``https://pleromapi/`` for testing, but it will how up as blank or with an https error.
 Note you have to use https because of how pleroma works.
 #.
 Create an admin account on Pleroma by running the script on the Pi: ``/home/pi/scripts/make_admin_user``
 #.
 You can change the settings of the Pleroma/nginx-proxy stack in the files located at ``/boot/docker-compose/pleroma/`` and ``/boot/docker-compose/nginx-proxy/``.